 If you’re looking to try nettle tea, look for one that contains the leaf and not the root, and consult your caregiver before purchasing nettle tea as it is known for it’s stimulating effects during pregnancy, and for that reason, many professionals recommend it alongside red raspberry leaf tea.
 You will also find nettle in most mother’s tea for pregnancy and breastfeeding, as it aids in the production of breast milk.
 (Wondering why it’s called “stinging” nettle?
 That is due to the fine hairs on the leaves.
 When in comes into contact with skin, it releases an irritating chemical.)

-Grab your favorite mug and relax with a hot cup of tea.
+Grab your favorite mug and relax with a hot cup of tea safe for pregnancy.
 It will do wonders to soothe your spirit, as well as many pregnancy-related ailments you may be suffering from.
-Or, with springtime rolling in, brew some sun tea in this adorable solar powered tea jar and drink it on ice!
+Or, with springtime rolling in, brew some tea safe for pregnancy in this adorable solar powered tea jar and drink it on ice!
 Delicious and eco-conscious!